History, Ph.D.

 Careers

-While many students at the doctoral level will become professional historians and teach at the college level, our students have the opportunity to train for a diversity of careers that make use of the research and communication skills that they learn in the doctoral program.
-Recent graduates work in both the public and private sectors, in jobs that focus on such diverse contexts as corporate sales, digital humanities, federal policy, and grant administration.
+Many students at the doctoral level will become professional historians and teach at the college level, however, our students have the opportunity to train for a diversity of careers that use the research and communication skills that they learn in the doctoral program.
+Recent graduates work in both the public and private sectors in jobs that focus on such diverse contexts as corporate sales, digital humanities, federal policy and grant administration.
 We will prepare you for a career that makes use of your talents.

 Admission Requirements